MWE as WSD: Solving Multiword Expression Identification with Word Sense Disambiguation: Methodology

-The model we use for WSD is a Bi-encoder identical to \citet{blevins-zettlemoyer-2020-moving}, consisting of a \textbf{context encoder} $T_c$ and \textbf{gloss encoder} $T_g$, both of which are BERT \citep{devlin-etal-2019-bert} models.
-Given an input context sentence $c = (w_0,...w_n)$ containing the target words to disambiguate, we first tokenize it and use the context encoder to produce representations for each token.
-Because tokenization may break words up into multiple subwords - and because as described below, we also use this model for multiword expressions - representations are computed as an average of all subwords in a word or MWE.
+Bi-encoders for WSD, as defined by \citet{blevins-zettlemoyer-2020-moving}, consist of two BERT \citep{devlin-etal-2019-bert} models: a \textbf{context encoder} $T_c$ and \textbf{gloss encoder} $T_g$, which embed the context and sense glosses into the same embedding space.
+Given an input sentence $c = (w_0,...w_n)$ containing the target words to disambiguate, we first tokenize it and use the \textbf{context encoder} to produce representations for each token.
+Because tokenization may break words or MWEs up into multiple subwords, word or MWE representations $r_w$ are computed as an average of all included subwords.

-Then, for each target word, the \textbf{gloss encoder} produces representations for each of the word's senses.
-We pool the encoder output by taking the representation of the [CLS] token for each sense.
+Then, for each target word or MWE, the \textbf{gloss encoder} produces a sense representation $r_s$ for each possible sense by encoding its gloss and taking the [CLS] token embedding.

-Scores corresponding to possible senses for each target word are computed as the dot product of the word and sense representations.
+Scores corresponding to possible senses for each target word are computed as the dot product similarity of the word and sense representations, and the model predicts the highest scoring sense.